Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/document-store-or-ocsp.md

 > **Important:** If you have run the Ethereum method and created a document store, do not use it in the DID method.

 The document store is a smart contract on the Ethereum network that records the issuance and revocation status of OA documents.
-In this guide, we will deploy a document store smart contract on the Ethereum `sepolia` network, which is a test network that does not require actual [ethers](/docs/docs-section/appendix/glossary#ether) for transactions.
+In this guide, you will deploy a document store smart contract on the Ethereum `sepolia` network, which is a test network that does not require actual [ethers](/docs/docs-section/appendix/glossary#ether) for transactions.

 <!-- <embed src="/docs/reusable_snippets/_document-store-overview-snippet.md" /> -->

 ### Running the deploy document-store command
-We will use the wallet created in the [previous step](/docs/integrator-section/verifiable-document/did/create).
+You will use the wallet created in the [previous step](/docs/integrator-section/verifiable-document/did/create).

 ```bash
 open-attestation deploy document-store "DID document store" --network sepolia --encrypted-wallet-path wallet.json